uiceds/cee-492-project-2025-gasc/cee492_report.typ

 ) <table-example>

 From the results presented in the above table and by referencing the respective figures (Figure 5 and 6) for each structure, it was apparent that of the three structures, the structures with the least variation year to year had more accurate model predictions than the more erratic years.
 Structure S00370 000+0.5361, both in the upstream and downstream sides, has the most erratic streambed profile year over year.
 The predicted profiles for this structure had the lowest R^2 value, which is supported by the previous statement regarding the erratic streambed elevations.
+#v(0.3em)
 While the R^2 value differed per structure, something that remained relatively consistent was the RMSE for all observations made.
 The column in table 6 is reported in feet and represents the magnitude of inaccuracy between the predicted and actual profile at any given point.

 == Conclusions
+#v(1.0em)
+QUESTION TO ANSWER" what conclusions can you draw from it?
+#v(1.0em)

 In conclusion, the modeling effort to date reveals critical insights into river dynamics and emphasizes the need for comprehensive methods that consider both common trends and rare events in fluvial systems.
 Supporting evidence from statistical analyses and ongoing literature review enriches the findings, reiterating the significance of continuous improvement in river modeling methodologies.

 = Discussion

+#v(1.0em)
+QUESTION TO ANSWER: Were you able to answer your research question or support/refute your hypothesis?
+If not, why not?
+What would be your next steps if you were to continue this line of inquiry after the semester is over?
+(There can always be next steps, regardless of whether you have been able to answer your question or not.)
+#v(1.0em)

 == Future Efforts

+=== Advanced Modeling Strategies

+The research team recognizes that while the current model provides valuable insights, there are shortcomings and several avenues for future enhancement.
+One potential direction is to explore non-linear modeling techniques disussed in class, such as neural networks, which may better capture complex interactions within the data.
+Additionally, incorporating temporal dynamics through time-series analysis could improve the model's ability to predict future scour events based on historical trends.

 (COPIED FROM PREVIOUS SECTION, NEEDS EDITING)
 The project team noticed some areas which could be improved for the final report.
 First, the use of the R^2 and RSME as accuracy metrics seems useful, but could be supported by overall area comparisons.
 These comparsions could be made between the final year prediction vs actual, but are thought to be more insightful if the second to last year is compared to both the the actual final year profile along with the predicted final year profile.
 A cut, fill, or balance (values close to zero) could be applied to the difference in areas.
 Another area for improvement that the team noticed is that the current code extends actual profiles artifically to stay within a set horizontal maximum and minimum value.
 This becomes problematic when comparing a predicted profile that extends from the maximum to minimum horizotnal extents to an actual profile that has artifical, and rather incorrect, elevation data.
 The project team believes a truncation of the results to have a consistent horizontal maximum and minimum can alliviate this issue.
-In addition to model improvements, the team has begun evalauating existing industry and academic sources in order to better contexualize the findings of this project.
-Initial sources come from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour.

-The overall evaluation of these approaches underscores that while the SVD + ridge model effectively captures broad, long-term changes in river morphology, it is less proficient at detecting sudden, localized alterations.
-This dual approach highlights the necessity for advanced modeling techniques that can accommodate both gradual and rapid changes in river dynamics.
-Additionally, the interpretations derived from the modes align with established fluvial processes, demonstrating the model's utility as a screening tool for anticipating potential changes in river morphology, informing infrastructure decisions, sediment management, and ecological conservation efforts.
+#v(0.3em)

 === Relation to Stream Gauge Data

+Another potential step for this line of research is drawing connection between the stream gauge data, observed streambed elevation data, and the predictive model.
+As discussed previously, the USGS keeps vast amounts of stream data, which add key context to when and why given streams may experience scour.